1,000 miles. That's the total mileage of trails mapped in Vermont.

 If you're looking for the quintessential smalltown vibe, you’ll find it in Waterbury.
 The town is aptly positioned along the Green Mountain Byway, Mad River Byway, and Interstate 89, making it the perfect launch pad for exploring the Northwestern Vermont riding scene.
 While it's got the charm of a friendly small town, it boasts world-class riding, award-winning dining and plenty of independent shops and stores to check out.

 Perry Hill, a small but mighty 10-mile network, is Waterbury's crown jewel.
 One main climb goes to the top, and you'll get your workout with the ascent alone.
 The grind in the saddle is worth the effort; once you get to the top, the network clovers out into four different sections.
 Campfire and Smore's are great options for intermediate riders or someone looking for flow.
 Up higher are Joe's and Six Flags, which have some committing rock rolls—like the iconic "Dragon."
 Local's tip: Start early, pack a lot of snacks and ride the Triple Crown.
 It goes from Joe's to Campfire or Smore's to Six Flags to Disneyland, and then Burning Spear to Small Axe.
 You'll be ready to roll back into town for margaritas at the Prohibition Pig Brewery when you finish all three loops.
 For lodging, the Grunberg Haus Inn and Cabins blends old Austrian charm with rock and roll Americana.
 Each room has a record player, a curated selection of classic vinyl and the funky, Austrian decor is cozy.
 Of course, one could visit Waterbury for just its food scene alone.
 There's the iconic Ben & Jerry's factory just off Route 100, and the tour—with plenty of ice cream samples included—will delight any ice cream lover.
-Pop by PK Coffee, Waterbury's neighborhood hangout, for a crafted Cup of Joe.
 The Prohibition Pig Restaurant offers southern-style small plates like hush puppies and sliced brisket for a casual sit-down meal.
 Get a few different dishes to share while sampling one of the many beers on tap.
 If fine dining is more your style, reserve a table at the award-winning Hen of the Wood.
 Local ingredients drive the menu—meaning there's sure to be something new to try each time you visit.

 Set amongst the Slate Valley landscape and Lake St. Catherine, Poultney is a peaceful, rural town redefining itself through well-built singletrack.
 Slate Valley Trails was formed in 2015 and the organization cut ground with trailwork in 2016 and 2017.
 Unlike other bike destinations in Vermont, where biking goes back decades and the communities are mostly established, Poultney is still evolving, and you can witness the growth firsthand.
 Poultney sits at the edge of the Taconic and Green Mountains, and this unique geology and geography give the riding its own character compared to the rest of the state.
 Some trails wind themselves over shelves of deep gray slate or through loose scree fields of rock.
 Pro tip: pack thicker tires.
 The central riding comprises three key zones: the Fairgrounds, Endless Brook, and Country Club.
 The Fairgrounds lends itself to families since it has easy access to great beginner and intermediate terrain.
 Plus, some climbs aren't as demanding as other parts of the network.
 Cotton Candy is a fantastic machine-built trail approachable for newer riders.
 As you move south to the Endless Brook and Country Club zones, the singletrack starts to require bigger climbs and has more challenging features to ride.
 Advanced riders will love Hunker Down, built during the thick of the pandemic.
 It's a downhill, directional trail featuring the perfect combination of jumps, berms and tech that strategically incorporates the surrounding landscape.
 The network has a handful of western facing overlooks, so it's worth putting the mileage to get to the top for a stunning sunset view over Lake St. Catherine or nearby New York.